PAGE UPDATED: 17.06.2022

 So, what do you notice along the way?
 Are your eyes open?
 Are you open to life showing you possible detours or unexplored avenues?

-This is the thing about pilgrimages in a van; you can end up in some surprising places – and sometimes dead ends – as if life is trying to teach you something, which, of course, it is.
+This is the thing about pilgrimages in a van; you can end up in some surprising places – and sometimes dead ends.
+Like life is trying to teach you something, which, of course, it is.

 Stage 3: becoming aware of one’s companions